yakov-vaisbourd/MEMshared/README.md

-Please refer to https://github.com/yakov-vaisbourd/memmpy for the update version of the memmpy package.
+Please refer to https://github.com/yakov-vaisbourd/memmpy for the current version of the memmpy package.